MrMdR/MagicWord/README.md

 =========

 Your sparkcore reads Twitter and execute an if/else statement when a matching word has been found!
+(acctually...
+ThingSpeak reads twitter and gives your spark core a kick to do something...)

 How To (NL)
 =========